BU-Spark/ds-mpo-bikes/dataset-documentation/DATASETDOC.md

 *Composition*

 * What do the instances that comprise the dataset represent (e.g., documents, photos, people, countries)?
 Are there multiple types of instances (e.g., movies, users, and ratings; people and interactions between them; nodes and edges)?
 What is the format of the instances (e.g., image data, text data, tabular data, audio data, video data, time series, graph data, geospatial data, multimodal (please specify), etc.)?
 Please provide a description.
+  * The datasets represent geospatial and behavioral transportation records.
+MBTA access points describe transit stops and entrances; Bluebikes stations describe physical dock locations; and Bluebikes trip records represent individual bike trips taken by users.
+There are three types: MBTA access points (stops/stations), Bluebikes station infrastructure, and Bluebikes trip records.
+The data is in tabular and geospatial formats (CSV and GeoJSON), with time-series attributes in the trip data and geolocation attributes in all three datasets.
 * How many instances are there in total (of each type, if appropriate)?
+  * MBTA Access Points: 7,751
+  * Bluebikes Stations: 485
+  * Bluebikes Trips: 3,701,483
 * Does the dataset contain all possible instances or is it a sample (not necessarily random) of instances from a larger set?
 If the dataset is a sample, then what is the larger set?
 Is the sample representative of the larger set?
 If so, please describe how this representativeness was validated/verified.
 If it is not representative of the larger set, please describe why not (e.g., to cover a more diverse range of instances, because instances were withheld or unavailable).
+  * The Bluebikes station and MBTA stop data represent full infrastructure within the Boston MPO boundary.
+The Bluebikes trip data is a filtered sample of valid user trips, excluding system-generated and anomalous trips, but still representative of typical rider behavior.
 * What data does each instance consist of?
 “Raw” data (e.g., unprocessed text or images) or features?
 In either case, please provide a description.
+  * Each instance includes “raw” data such as timestamps, coordinates, and station names, along with  features like trip duration, weekday indicators, and spatial identifiers.
 * Is there any information missing from individual instances?
 If so, please provide a description, explaining why this information is missing (e.g., because it was unavailable).
 This does not include intentionally removed information, but might include redacted text.
+  * Yes, some optional fields (e.g., platform_code, stop_desc, or Seasonal Status) contain missing values, which is expected for transit datasets.
+These do not affect the integrity of analysis-critical fields.
 * Are there recommended data splits (e.g., training, development/validation, testing)?
-If so, please provide a description of these splits, explaining the rationale behind them
+If so, please provide a description of these splits, explaining the rationale behind them.
+  * No specific data splits are recommended.
 * Are there any errors, sources of noise, or redundancies in the dataset?
 If so, please provide a description.
+  * The original datasets included noise such as duplicate trips, implausible durations, and loop trips, all of them were removed during the cleaning.
 * Is the dataset self-contained, or does it link to or otherwise rely on external resources (e.g., websites, tweets, other datasets)?
-If it links to or relies on external resources,
+If it links to or relies on external resources.
+  * The dataset is self-contained.
-  * Are there guarantees that they will exist, and remain constant, over time;
+* Are there guarantees that they will exist, and remain constant, over time?
+  * It is not guaranteed, the GTFS and Bluebikes system files may be updated or removed periodically.
 * Are there official archival versions of the complete dataset (i.e., including the external resources as they existed at the time the dataset was created)?
+  * MBTA GTFS Archive Github: https://github.com/mbta/gtfs-documentation/blob/master/reference/gtfs-archive.md
 * Are there any restrictions (e.g., licenses, fees) associated with any of the external resources that might apply to a dataset consumer?
 Please provide descriptions of all external resources and any restrictions associated with them, as well as links or other access points as appropriate.
+  * Though our dataset were provided by the clients, these datasets are based on publicly available sources (MBTA GTFS and Bluebikes Open Data).
 * Does the dataset contain data that might be considered confidential (e.g., data that is protected by legal privilege or by doctor-patient confidentiality, data that includes the content of individuals’ non-public communications)?
 If so, please provide a description.
 * Does the dataset contain data that, if viewed directly, might be offensive, insulting, threatening, or might otherwise cause anxiety?
 If so, please describe why.
+  * The datasets are not confidential.
 * Is it possible to identify individuals (i.e., one or more natural persons), either directly or indirectly (i.e., in combination with other data) from the dataset?
 If so, please describe how.
+  * No. All content is infrastructure- and trip-based; there is no user-generated or textual data.
 * Dataset Snapshot, if there are multiple datasets please include multiple tables for each dataset.